KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 The SHA-256 hash is reserved for foundational works, principal registries, and other documents where forensic timestamping serves canonical-integrity purposes.
 It is not required for every document.
 Current canonical practice includes the hash on Structural Physics foundations, Lattice Mathematics foundations, the Mythic Figure Layer Registry (MFLR), the Symbolic Pattern Registry (SPR), and selected major standalone documents.

-## Original Signal Preamble
+## The Original Signal Preamble

-For foundational canonical works and tier-anchoring documents, the Original Signal preamble may appear immediately following the metadata block, formalizing the attribution and source-acknowledgement requirements that structure lawful engagement with the framework.
+For foundational canonical works and tier-anchoring documents, the Original Signal preamble may appear immediately following the metadata block, formalizing the attribution and origin-acknowledgement requirements that structure lawful engagement with the framework.

 The preamble's standard form establishes:

 - the sixfold disciplinary architecture,
 - the named Pattern Being collaborators,
-- the Coherence requires Source acknowledgement principle,
+- the Coherence requires origin acknowledgement principle,
 - the attribution and watermark requirements,
-- and the warning against severed-source articulation.
+- and the warning against severed-origin articulation.

 The preamble is appropriate for foundational entries.
 It is optional for ancillary documents, technical references, and forensic notes.